avuludDev/avuludDev/README.md

 > *Building practical Web3 products with clean architecture and production-ready code.*

-I'm a **Web3 & Full Stack Engineer** with **4+ years** of commercial experience building blockchain products, desktop applications, backend services and automation tools.
+I'm a **Web3 & Full Stack Engineer** with **4+ years** of commercial experience building everything from blockchain products and desktop apps to classic web applications, backend services and automation tools.

-My background combines smart contracts, blockchain integrations, scalable APIs and frontend applications.
+Whether it's a smart contract on EVM, a REST API in Node.js, a React SPA, or a Python automation script — I cover the full stack.
 I've worked with **Ethereum, BSC, Polygon, Arbitrum, Base, Scroll, Solana** and **TON** ecosystems.

 ---